oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 be helpful in that the HTML version provides an easily-readable rendered version of the markdown file that can be reviewed in a browser for quality control purposes.
-`pandoc` comes into play again here to create the HTML file:
+`pandoc` comes into play again here to create the HTML file.
+With the `working` branch checked out and the directory containing the work product markdown file as the current directory, the following command will create the HTML file:

 `pandoc -f gfm -t html <filename>.md -c styles/markdown-styles-v1.7.css -s -o <filename>.html --metadata title="Title of Specification Version X.Y"`